arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### Forum

 Join our community forum to connect with other the PLC IDE and IoT Cloud users, share your experiences, and ask questions.
-The forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to the Portenta Hat Carrier.
+The forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to the Opta™.

 - [the PLC IDE and IoT Cloud in the Arduino Forum](https://forum.arduino.cc/)